 This is great for productivity and is exactly how developers should be thinking about APIs, after all, when APIs begin their life it’s not entirely clear how they will be accessed and by whom.
 With time to market pressures, however, the development team may be more worried about getting the new API up and running and the CISO may not know if parts of the database contain trade secrets, employee data, patent data, price lists, revenue, or sensitive PII data.
 With more and more data moving between devices and APIs, Enterprises need a DLP strategy for APIs.

 So what to do?
 For starters, obfuscating exceptions and errors is an important first step to mitigate code injection attempts.
 Exceptions and stack traces will give the attacker information about the underlying system that implements the API.
 Second, you need some type of input validation which ensures that data sent in RESTful requests undergoes the proper data-type checking and range checking.
-Third, if you are exposing an internal system as an API without the use of an API management gateway, you really have to ensure that internal APIs are inaccessible, which could mean expensive code auditing and further software development costs.
+Third, if you are exposing an internal system as an API without the use of an API management solution, you really have to ensure that internal APIs are inaccessible, which could mean expensive code auditing and further software development costs.

-The core problem here is that security hole can be inadvertently introduced with a strong coupling between Enterprise middleware, databases, or application servers and the published API; it’s always a good idea to have a level of separation and the API management gateway can trap these types of attacks in a distinct security layer, check outgoing payloads against a DLP engine (such as McAfee DLP), protect PII through format preserving encryption or tokenization and act as a security policy enforcement point before threats become that or before sensitive data leaves the Enterprise.
+The core problem here is that security hole can be inadvertently introduced with a strong coupling between Enterprise middleware, databases, or application servers and the published API; it’s always a good idea to have a level of separation and the API management solution can trap these types of attacks in a distinct security layer, check outgoing payloads against a DLP engine (such as McAfee DLP), protect PII through format preserving encryption or tokenization and act as a security policy enforcement point before threats become that or before sensitive data leaves the Enterprise.